Written by Kushal Dev | Co-founder, Customer Guru

-Take for example, Apple’s loyal customer base.
+Take, for example, Apple’s loyal customer base.
 Look at how Apple has dominated in smartphone brand loyalty by providing excellent and unmatched customer experience at every touch-point.

 Related Article: The Ultimate Cheat Sheet on Customer Loyalty

 Loyal customers always want to keep coming back for the experience.
-Therefore it is your job to develop a customer centric company culture, delivering excellent experience to each and every customer every time they do business with you.
+Therefore it is your job to develop a customer-centric company culture, delivering an excellent experience to each and every customer every time they do business with you.
 It will only make it easier for you to cross-sell and up-sell to such customers as compared to new ones.
 The primary reason for this is because customers who are familiar with your brand are eager to try out new products and services.
 In the end, these transactions are what is crucial to the survival of your business in the long-run.

 Marketing Metrics found out that the probability of selling something to new prospects is only about 5-20%, whilst the probability of selling something to an existing customer is 60-70%.
 For the same amount of effort to sell something, you could get more sales done to your loyal customers than to new customers.
-Additionally, according to Gartner, 80% of your company’s profit come from the 20% of your existing loyal customers – that’s the classic 80-20 rule which has been worshiped by business leaders since Pareto’s time!
+Additionally, according to Gartner, 80% of your company’s profit comes from the 20% of your existing loyal customers – that’s the classic 80-20 rule which has been worshiped by business leaders since Pareto’s time!

-Related Article: Top 10 Must-haves For a Customer Centric Leader
+Related Article: Top 10 Must-haves For a Customer-Centric Leader

 You may consider your loyal customers as most beneficial to your quarterly profit statement.
 However, they are also extremely advantageous from a marketing standpoint.
 Repeat customers are the ones who are most likely to voice their praise for your brand to friends and family.